Skip to main content

 Grid

-The most versatile panel.
-Define rows and columns with fixed, proportional (*), or automatic (Auto) sizing, then place children in specific cells.
+A versatile panel suitable for many common layouts.
+Define rows and columns with fixed, proportional (*), or automatic (Auto) sizing.
+Place children in specified target cells.

 <TextBlock Grid.Row="0" Grid.Column="0" Text="Label" />